jbjd/Image-Viewer-In-Python/README.md

 1. Have Python 3.11+ installed.

-2. Linux Users: you will need to install libjpeg-turbo-official and fonts-roboto
+2. Linux Users: you will need to install libjpeg-turbo-official

 3. Install pip packages listed in requirements.txt, this can be done with "pip install -r requirements.txt".